Transfer Credit and Credit for Other Prior Learning

 Social Sciences and History

-* Students who achieve the minimum score on the English Composition General Examination will be granted English elective credit.
-To receive credit for ENG 111 (Composition I), students must pass the CLEP English Composition Subject Examination With Essay.
+* Students who achieve the minimum score on the College Composition General Examination will be granted English elective credit.

 Minimum scores for awarding credit are based on American Council on Education (ACE) recommended credit-granting scores.

 Students who have earned six or more credits in any one of the general examination subject areas are not eligible to receive credit for the general examination in that area.
 Subject examinations exist in the general areas of composition, literature, foreign languages, history, social sciences, science, mathematics, and business.
 In general, a maximum of three semester credits may be granted for each college approved subject examination for scores which meet ACE recommended credit-granting scores.
 Some general and subject examinations also require the successful completion of an essay examination or laboratory demonstration.
 For information about scheduling a CLEP test, contact the Testing Center at 734-973-3634.

 The DSST provides Colleges with a means to measure students' knowledge in commonly taught college courses and awards credit based on student scores.
 Students can choose from 37 different test titles in the areas of social science, business, mathematics, applied technology, humanities, and physical science.
 For information about which tests can be used to award academic credit at the College, contact Enrollment Services.
 For information about scheduling a DANTES test, contact the Testing Center.